dfornika/2017-02-01-latex/README.md

 # LaTeX

+## Agenda
+1. Preliminaries
+2. Basic Writing and Document Structure
+3. Mathematical Equations
+4. Sharing and Collaborative Editing
+5. Bibliographies and References
+6. Figures and Images
+7. Show and Tell(?)

 ## Preliminaries
 1. Log in to [Overleaf](https://www.overleaf.com/) (create a free account if you haven't already).
 2. Create a new project, using the 'Blank Paper' template.